Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 #### Imagery

 The images featured on this site are of popular landmarks and visitor attractions within Northern Ireland.
 These images are from various different Northern Ireland tourism sites.
 Links to these sites can be found in the [credits](#credits) section at the end of this document.
 These images have been used as background images for the main content section on each page.
 Each page/section features a different image.
-I've also included a site logo and favicon which is a vector image of an open mouth to fit with the name of the site.
+I've also used an open mouth vector icon for the site logo and favicon.

 #### Wireframes

 The wireframes for my site were created using [Balsamiq](https://balsamiq.com/).
 I created wireframes for mobile, tablet and desktop devices.

+The final design of this project is slightly different to the design of the wireframes.
+As I started coding the project and looking at Northern Ireland tourism sites, I decided to base the design of this project on those sites instead.
+This has resulted in some changes to the layout of some pages.

+Rather than having a single form displayed in the centre of the page for the sign up, login and add/edit word forms, I decided to keep the design of the site more consistent and split each page into different sections.
+This layout consists of a header, the main content and a footer, and is used across the site.
+I've also added an additional error page for an internal server error (500) which I didn't create a wireframe for.
+The design of this page is similar to the 404 error page included in the wireframes.
+The final design of the dictionary layout has also changed from a card based layout to a collapsible list which I've explained in the branches section in [TESTING.md](TESTING.md).

 Links to the wireframes can be found below.
 Each link contains the wireframes for mobile, tablet and desktop devices: